hamed-farag/todo/README.md

 2. Clone the source code from `https://github.com/hamed-farag/todo.git`
 3. In your terminal, navigate to the project directory and execute `npm install`
 4. After the previous step, execute `npm run api` to run json-server for fake APIs.

+   4.1.
+Note: (APIs delayed by 500 ms, you can change it by updating delay value in `api` script at package.json)

 5. In a new terminal instance, run `npm run start` to run the project locally.
 6. Visit [http://localhost:3000](http://localhost:3000)